Open Community Collections pass the 700 mark

 What have we learned so far?

 Similarly, these collections are discoverable by millions of JSTOR users around the world.
 In the past year, 7,760 unique institutions have accessed the Open Community Collections from over 180 countries.
-As these collections are accessible without a paywall, they have also reached researchers on the open web, beyond JSTOR participants, with 69% of item requests from non-JSTOR IP ranges.
+As these collections are accessible without a paywall, they have also reached researchers who are not JSTOR participants on the open web, with 69% of item requests from non-JSTOR IP ranges.

 “Because of JSTOR’s compatibility with text materials, our use of JSTOR allowed us to digitize materials that would have otherwise remained accessible only to those who could come to the Archives in-person.” — Digital Initiatives Coordinator